Skip to content

 Is WCAG legally required?

 WCAG itself is a technical standard, not a law.
-But Dutch and European legislation refers to it: governments must meet WCAG level AA, and through the European Accessibility Act the same applies to many web shops and online services.
+But Dutch and European legislation refers to it: governments must meet WCAG level AA, and through the European Accessibility Act the same applies to many web shops and online services (ACM: 10+ employees or more than 2 million euros turnover).
 In practice, WCAG AA is the legal yardstick.

 How many WCAG criteria can an automated scan test?